Orange-OpenSource/floss-toolbox/toolbox/github/README.md

 - Ruby 2.7.1
 - Python 3

-Some configuration details must be defined (in _configuration.rb), like:
+Some configuration details must be defined (in _configuration.rb_), like:
 1. `GITHUB_ORGANIZATION_NAME` to store the name of the organization
 2. `REPOSITORIES_CLONE_LOCATION_PATH` location of the clone sif you want to make a dump of the organisation repositories
 3. `REPOSITORIES_CLONE_URL_JSON_KEY` to choose the JSON key to get the repository URL from GitHub API

-This project expects to have this tools available and already added in your system.
+This project expects to have several third-party elements available and already added in your system, like [[Ruby](https://www.ruby-lang.org), [Python 3](https://www.python.org/) and [GitHub CLI](https://github.com/cli/cli)
-Thus there is not composition nor aggregation (mere or not) about them.
 None of them have been modified nor distributed.

+Thus there is no composition nor [aggregation (mere or not)](https://www.gnu.org/licenses/gpl-faq.html#MereAggregation) with them but these components are also called by the system calls mainly.

 To check preconditions, run: